DENTSPLY SIRONA (NASDAQ:XRAY) Issues FY 2021 Earnings Guidance

 DENTSPLY SIRONA (NASDAQ:XRAY) updated its FY 2021 earnings guidance on Thursday.
-The company provided EPS guidance of $2.900-$2.900 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.870.
+The company provided earnings per share guidance of $2.900-$2.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.870.
 The company issued revenue guidance of $4.10 billion-$4.30 billion, compared to the consensus revenue estimate of $4.25 billion.

-DENTSPLY SIRONA (NASDAQ:XRAY) last posted its quarterly earnings data on Thursday, August 5th.
-The medical instruments supplier reported $0.71 EPS for the quarter, topping analysts’ consensus estimates of $0.65 by $0.06.
-The business had revenue of $1.07 billion for the quarter, compared to analyst estimates of $1.01 billion.
+DENTSPLY SIRONA (NASDAQ:XRAY) last released its earnings results on Thursday, August 5th.
+The medical instruments supplier reported $0.71 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.65 by $0.06.
+The company had revenue of $1.07 billion for the quarter, compared to analysts’ expectations of $1.01 billion.
 DENTSPLY SIRONA had a return on equity of 13.22% and a net margin of 9.06%.
-The firm’s revenue for the quarter was up 117.3% on a year-over-year basis.
-During the same period in the previous year, the company posted ($0.18) earnings per share.
-On average, equities research analysts anticipate that DENTSPLY SIRONA will post 2.88 EPS for the current fiscal year.
+The firm’s quarterly revenue was up 117.3% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted ($0.18) EPS.
+On average, analysts expect that DENTSPLY SIRONA will post 2.88 earnings per share for the current year.

-A number of equities analysts have recently commented on XRAY shares.
-Zacks Investment Research upgraded DENTSPLY SIRONA from a hold rating to a buy rating and set a $68.00 price objective on the stock in a research note on Thursday, July 29th.
-Piper Sandler lifted their price objective on DENTSPLY SIRONA from $70.00 to $75.00 and gave the stock an overweight rating in a research note on Thursday, May 6th.
-HC Wainwright decreased their target price on DENTSPLY SIRONA from $72.00 to $66.00 and set a neutral rating on the stock in a research report on Monday, August 9th.
-Robert W. Baird lifted their target price on DENTSPLY SIRONA from $71.00 to $78.00 and gave the stock an outperform rating in a research report on Friday, May 7th.
-Finally, TheStreet raised DENTSPLY SIRONA from a c+ rating to a b rating in a research report on Thursday, August 5th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and five have issued a buy rating to the company’s stock.
-The stock presently has an average rating of Hold and a consensus price target of $65.00.
+A number of equities analysts have recently weighed in on XRAY shares.
+Barrington Research upped their price target on shares of DENTSPLY SIRONA from $77.00 to $79.00 and gave the stock an outperform rating in a research note on Friday, August 6th.
+Piper Sandler upped their target price on shares of DENTSPLY SIRONA from $70.00 to $75.00 and gave the stock an overweight rating in a research report on Thursday, May 6th.
+Zacks Investment Research upgraded shares of DENTSPLY SIRONA from a hold rating to a buy rating and set a $68.00 price target for the company in a research report on Thursday, July 29th.
+Robert W. Baird upped their price target on DENTSPLY SIRONA from $71.00 to $78.00 and gave the stock an outperform rating in a report on Friday, May 7th.
+Finally, TheStreet raised DENTSPLY SIRONA from a c+ rating to a b rating in a report on Thursday, August 5th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and five have assigned a buy rating to the company.
+The company has an average rating of Hold and an average price target of $65.00.

-In other DENTSPLY SIRONA news, insider Walter Petersohn sold 17,425 shares of DENTSPLY SIRONA stock in a transaction that occurred on Tuesday, May 25th.
-The stock was sold at an average price of $67.40, for a total transaction of $1,174,445.00.
-Following the sale, the insider now directly owns 55,222 shares of the company’s stock, valued at $3,721,962.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.69% of the stock is currently owned by insiders.
+An institutional investor recently raised its position in DENTSPLY SIRONA stock.
+Morgan Stanley lifted its stake in shares of DENTSPLY SIRONA Inc. (NASDAQ:XRAY) by 16.1% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 607,754 shares of the medical instruments supplier’s stock after acquiring an additional 84,088 shares during the period.
+Morgan Stanley owned 0.28% of DENTSPLY SIRONA worth $38,445,000 as of its most recent SEC filing.
+Hedge funds and other institutional investors own 89.75% of the company’s stock.

 About DENTSPLY SIRONA